ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 |Sauce Labs		|US South, US East, Germany, Tokyo, United Kingdom		|No		|
 |Slack			|US South, US East, Germany, Tokyo, United Kingdom		|Yes		|
 |SonarQube			|US South, US East, Germany, Tokyo, United Kingdom		|Yes		|
 {: caption="Table 1.
-Tool integrations available for toolchains on {{site.data.keyword.Bluemix_notm}} Public and Dedicated" caption-side="top"}
+Tool integrations available for toolchains on {{site.data.keyword.cloud_notm}} Public and Dedicated" caption-side="top"}

-If you want to start developing with your source code on {{site.data.keyword.Bluemix_notm}} Public, configure the GitHub tool integration or the {{site.data.keyword.gitrepos}} tool integration before you configure the {{site.data.keyword.deliverypipeline}}.
-If you want to start developing with your code on {{site.data.keyword.Bluemix_notm}} Dedicated, configure the {{site.data.keyword.ghe_short}} tool integration or the GitHub tool integration before you configure the {{site.data.keyword.deliverypipeline}}.
+If you want to start developing with your source code on {{site.data.keyword.cloud_notm}} Public, configure the GitHub tool integration or the {{site.data.keyword.gitrepos}} tool integration before you configure the {{site.data.keyword.deliverypipeline}}.
+If you want to start developing with your code on {{site.data.keyword.cloud_notm}} Dedicated, configure the {{site.data.keyword.ghe_short}} tool integration or the GitHub tool integration before you configure the {{site.data.keyword.deliverypipeline}}.
 {: tip}